RallyCommunity/open-closed-defects-chart/README.md

 ## Overview

+This is an examle of using Rally.data.lookback.calculator.TimeSeriesCalculator.

 ![](pic.png)

-Short video showing the chart refreshing on another date selection from the date picker is [here.](http://screencast.com/t/gCmfVRTytNu)
+Short video showing the chart reloading on another date selection from the date picker is [here.](http://screencast.com/t/gCmfVRTytNu)

 This app is available AS IS.
 It is not supported by Rally support.